Tiberiu Căpudean photographs the reality of gay men and our relationships

-In Madrid this year, we celebrate 15 years of marriage equality.
-From that point of view, it won’t be a controversial exhibition but more of a celebration.
+In Madrid, we’ve celebrated over 15 years of marriage equality.
 While Spanish society is very open and accepting, homophobia is still present here – projects like this are still necessary.

 Your last series, NAKED, showcased real men with nude portraits.
-Can we expect any nude portraits in this new exhibition?
+Can we expect any nude portraits in the LOVE series?